 - Osteopathic manipulation

-A. Headaches aren’t completely preventable, but there are a few things you can do to help:
+Headaches aren't completely preventable, but you can do a few things to help:

 Headaches can have a major effect on your quality of life.
 Staying positive plays an important role in managing your headaches, along with practicing proper treatment and prevention.
-Contact your health care team if you have any questions or concerns about headaches.
+Contact your healthcare team if you have questions or concerns about headaches.